muzahid-c/ngnix-lb-kubernetes-nodeport/README.md

 ### Get the Node IP
 The Node IP will be the IP of each worker.
+To access the application the address will be <Node_IP>:31000

 ## Step4: Configure Nginx LB
 In the 4th EC2 instance first update and upgrade and then install nginx.